 12.1.13.
-Student Involvement
+Student Engagement

-The mission of Student Involvement ("SI") is to enhance the collegiate experience by offering intentional programming to develop student leaders.
-The pillars SI teaches promote student engagement, inclusion/diversity, Petrel pride, and well-being.
-SI accomplishes this mission by providing programs and events in:
+The mission of student engagement is to enhance the collegiate experience by offering intentional programming to create community, cultivate learning opportunities, and develop student leaders.
+Student engagement promotes inclusion/diversity, Petrel pride, and well-being.
+Student engagement accomplishes this mission by providing programs and events in: